jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 - The paths of Jellyfin config and data folders in the official and LSIO Docker images are different.
 So they cannot be easily exchanged.

-- Third-party LSIO Docker mod [jellyfin-amd](https://github.com/linuxserver/docker-mods/pull/544) can be used for enabling the OpenCL tone-mapping.
+- A third-party LSIO Docker mod [jellyfin-amd](https://github.com/linuxserver/docker-mods/pull/544) can be used for enabling the OpenCL tone-mapping.

 :::